How Taylor Swift Is Quietly Adding To Her Business And Brand

 However, according to Gossip Cop, Swift is not launching her own streaming service.
 Celebrity Dirty Laundry was one of the first outlets to run with the rumor.
 Then TMZ made the same claim and alleged Swift was launching her own streaming service to compete with the likes of Apple Music and Spotify.
 Gossip Cop was told that Swift has no intentions of starting her own streaming service and the reports are “not true.”

 It’s not a stretch of the imagination since Swift has her own channel.
-Back in November, the “Bad Blood” singer launched a streaming video channel on AT&T, which is available through DirectTV’s satellite service and DirecTV Now streaming-video service, reports The Washington Post.
+Back in November, the “Bad Blood” singer launched a streaming video channel on AT&T, which is available through DirecTV’s satellite service and DirecTV Now streaming-video service, reports the Washington Post.
 Swift’s fans can get access to all of her exclusive content, including music videos, concerts, rare interviews, and a behind-the-scenes look at her shows and music videos.

 It’s been over two years since Swift dropped her last album, 1989.
-Her fans have been waiting for her highly-anticipated new album, which could be about her last two high-profile relationships.
+Her fans have been waiting for her highly anticipated new album, which could be about her last two high-profile relationships.
 As CNN reported, Swift has kept quiet on social media and on the music front.
 She was making headlines almost daily for her relationships with Tom Hiddleston and Calvin Harris and her feud with Kanye West and Kim Kardashian-West.

 Z | T | 50 @zayn @fiftyshadesmovie #fiftyshadesdarker @itunes #idontwannaliveforever